-There were no derivative warrant exercises during the three months ended June 30, 2020.
-In the three months ended March 31, 2020, a holder exercised 500 Warrants for \$3.00 per share, for a gross proceeds of \$1,500.
+There were no derivative warrant exercises during the three months ended September 30, 2020, or in the three months ended June 30 2020.
+In the three months ended March 31, 2020, a holder exercised 500 Warrants for \$3.00 per share, for gross proceeds of \$1,500.
 These warrants had an estimated fair value of \$8,855 on the date of exercise, determined using the Black-Scholes pricing model.
-Of this amount \$8,810 was transferred from derivative warrant liabilities into equity (Common Shares) and \$45 was recorded though the statement of operations and comprehensive loss as a part of the change in estimate fair value of derivative warrant liabilities.
-There were no derivative warrant exercises in the three and six month periods ended June 30, 2019.
+Of this amount \$8,810 was transferred from derivative warrant liabilities into equity (Common Shares) and \$45 was recorded though the statement of operations and comprehensive loss as a part of the change in estimated fair value of derivative warrant liabilities.
+There were no derivative warrant exercises in the three and nine month periods ended September 30, 2019.